All the World's a Stage | Summary and Questions & Answers Class 11 by Suraj Bhatt

 Answer:

-These beautiful lines have been taken from William Shakespeare's realistic poem "All the World's a Stage".
-These lines are the parts of Jacues's monologue.
+These beautiful lines have been taken from William Shakespeare's realistic poem "All the World's a Stage."
+These lines are parts of Jacues's monologue.
 Here, the poet has said that the people in the world have their entrances (birth) and exits (death).
 People arrive here in this worldly stage through birth and leave this stage through death.
-A man here in this worldly stage has to perform many roles in his lifetime and leave the stage after his death.
+A man here on this worldly stage has to perform many roles in his lifetime and leave the stage after his death.

 c.
 Read the given lines and answer the questions that follow.